Our Services

 Helpful Resources

-Safe options in pregnancy include warm salt water gargles, plenty of warm fluids, honey if not diabetic, a clean cool mist humidifier, simple menthol or pectin lozenges, and acetaminophen as directed, while avoiding NSAIDs and high dose herbal or essential oil remedies.
-See below for details on treating triggers like allergies or reflux, which medications are approved, what to avoid, and how long symptoms typically last.
+Safe sore throat remedies during pregnancy include warm salt water gargles, warm fluids, honey (if not diabetic), a cool mist humidifier, simple menthol or pectin lozenges, and acetaminophen as directed.
+Avoid NSAIDs and high-dose herbal or essential oil remedies.
+Treating underlying triggers like allergies or reflux can also help symptoms resolve faster.

 A sore throat during pregnancy can feel especially frustrating.
 You want relief, but you also want to be absolutely sure you're not harming your baby.
 The good news is that most sore throats are caused by common viral infections, mild irritation, or seasonal allergies—and there are safe ways to feel better.